When Xiaomi introduced the world to their first robotic vacuum, a lot of people were skeptical (myself included) on how it would perform.

-Flip the robot over and you’ll see basically the same layout as the previous generation Xiaomi.
+Flip the robot over, and you’ll see the same layout as the previous generation Xiaomi.
 It is a single side brush that’ll help clean dirt on the edges and corners and sweep them towards the middle.

 But there’s another function that Xiaomi added to this new machine that’ll I discuss below.

-Biggest upgrade in my opinion would be the addition of the mop.
+The most significant upgrade, in my opinion, would be the addition of the mop.
 Some folks have gone as far as using double sided tape to stick a microfiber towel at the bottom of the robot.

 And it’ll give you the ability to wet mop or dry mop with the vacuum on.